Right Back at It Again

 "Right Back at It Again" is the second track and the first single from A Day to Remember's fifth album, Common Courtesy (2013).
-In October 20, 2015, the song was featured in Activision rhythm-music game, Guitar Hero: Live.
+In October 20, 2015, the song was featured in Activision rhythm-music game, Guitar Hero Live.

 Music and lyrics

 Vocalist, Jeremy McKinnon wrote the lyrics, while the music was written by McKinnon, former guitarist Tom Denney, guitarist Neil Westfall and producer Andrew Wade.
 "Right Back at It Again" almost wasn't included on the album as it was one of the excess songs the band had recorded, "we realised that it sounded great, so on it went."

 Release and reception

 "Right Back at It Again" was announced on October 7, 2013 to be broadcast as part of BBC Radio 1's Rock Show the following midnight, with the band calling the song their "brand new single".
 The song impacted radio on November 11.
-"Right Back at It Again" charted at number 33 on the Alternative Songs chart, and at number 40 on the Modern Rock chart in the U.S. McKinnon, Westfall and guitarist Kevin Skaff performed a surprise acoustic show for Warped Tour 2013 UK on November 17, and another acoustic set, this time at Banquet Records the following day, both in London; band played "Right Back at It Again" on both occasions.
+"Right Back at It Again" charted at number 33 on the Alternative Songs chart.
+McKinnon, Westfall and guitarist Kevin Skaff performed a surprise acoustic show for Warped Tour 2013 UK on November 17, and another acoustic set, this time at Banquet Records the following day, both in London; band played "Right Back at It Again" on both occasions.